tsmith4014/aws_resource_cleanup/README.md

 ### 4. delete_vpc_resources.sh

 **Description:**
-This script deletes all resources associated with a specified VPC and then deletes the VPC itself.
+This script deletes all resources associated with a specified VPC and then deletes the VPC itself.  ***This works but will throw an error saying the VPC isnt found, because its been deleted....feel free to correct this :)

 **Usage:**